smcclab/nime25/review.md

 - 24 June, 2025: NIME Workshops
 - 25 - 27 June, 2025: NIME Conference

-## Reviewers and Meta-Reviewers

-There are two types of reviewers at NIME: Reviewers, and meta-reviewers, both of which are equally vital to the quality of the NIME proceedings.

-**Reviewers** are peers within the NIME community who assess submissions on the basis of quality.
-In general, all NIME submissions are assigned three reviewers to gather a range of perspectives.
-Reviewers generally have experience presenting or publishing in the NIME conference or related scholarly venues or events and have experience (e.g., completing graduate studies) that objectively qualify them in peer evaluation.

-**Meta-reviewers** are experienced NIME scholars and artists with considerable domain knowledge and reviewing experience.
-Meta-reviewers consider the reviewers' perspectives and their own assessment of a submission to _make an acceptance recommendation to the track chairs_.
-Meta-reviewers do not simply _average_ reviewers' scores but can engage the reviewers in discussion as well as contribute their own perspective to reach a consensus and ensure that feedback to authors is appropriate.

 ## Review Phases

 The review time deadlines are above but here is an explanation about each phase:

 - **Reviewer Invitations**: Before the submission deadline and directly after, track chairs invite reviewers and meta-reviewers via the submission system (CMT).
 Invitations are normally sent to previous NIME reviewers and volunteers from the community, particularly authors of submissions.
 - **Reviewer Allocation**: Directly after the submission deadline, track chairs organise reviewer allocations with a goal of organising allocations in one week.
 In general, reviewers are allocated 2-4 submissions per track that they are involved with.
 Meta-reviewers are often responsible for 5-10 submissions.
-- **Identify Un-reviewable submissions**: Track chairs will do an initial pass through submissions to identify those that are not reviewable (see details below).
+- **Identify Un-reviewable submissions**: Track chairs will do an initial pass through submissions to identify those that are not reviewable (see reviewer guides).
 The submissions are removed from the system (desk rejected) so as to not waste reviewer time and provide early feedback to authors.
 - **Review Phase**: Reviewers consider their assigned submissions, write reviews and answer questions in the review form.
 Meta-reviewers read and consider the submissions.
 - **Discussion Phase**: Reviewers and Meta-reviewer are now able to see completed reviews.
 The meta-reviewer leads a discussion in CMT between the reviewers to see if a consensus can be found.
 If there is no consensus or the meta-reviewer disagrees with the reviewers, a second meta reviewer may also consider the submission.
 - **Meta-review Phase**: The meta-reviewer submits their meta-review and an Accept/Reject recommendation to the track chairs.